Monday? Wednesday? Thursday? How to Plan a Weekday Wedding.

 If you have a short wedding timeline, you should always plan your photoshoot before the ceremony begins.
 So make sure you have a great photoshoot before coming to the ceremony.
 If you are working with a professional photographer, they will also help you plan your timeline regarding where and what time you are doing the shoot.
 This way, you can have plenty of time to spend with your guests and enjoy the night.

 Send your guest off with a great gift bag or wedding favor.
 Weekday weddings typically have a low RSVP rate and to those who have made their way to your wedding and took a half-day at work, showing them extra love and appreciation is a great gesture and will make them feel extra happy that they came.

-PRO TIP: It will be great to have a wedding pro (consultant) have a look at your current plan.
+PRO TIP: It will be great to have a wedding pro (consultant) look at your current plan.
 They can provide you with insights into what process can be made better or more efficient and even go as far as giving you ideas on possible challenges and how to tackle them.

 There you are!
 Top tips on How to Plan a Weekday Wedding!